HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Feed_DFD.png](modules_images/Feed_DFD.png)*

 **Description:**
-This Data Flow Diagram illustrates the flow of data and interactions between the user, frontend components, backend services, and the database for the Feed module.
-It highlights the main processes, API calls, and how information is exchanged in real time.
+This diagram shows how users interact with the social feed, including creating posts, liking, and commenting.
+It illustrates the real-time data flow for social interactions and how the feed updates dynamically.

 ### Q&A
 ```mermaid